charlie-foxtrot/RTLSDR-Airband/README.md

 copy this file to `/usr/local/etc/rtl_airband.conf` and edit it to suit your needs (`make install` does this, unless you already have your own config file installed).

-Old versions of RTLSDR-Airband used a simple flat `config.txt` file.
-This is no longer supported.
-You have to rewrite your config file to the new syntax - or just use a small utility `convert_cfg` which is included in the `util` subdirectory:

-    cd util
-    make
-    ./convert_cfg /path/to/old/config.txt /path/to/new/rtl_airband.conf

-Review the `rtl_airband.conf` file and move it to `/usr/local/etc` before launching
-rtl_airband:

-    sudo mv /path/to/new/rtl_airband.conf /usr/local/etc

 Command line options
 --------------------
 rtl_airband accepts the following command line options: